California State Route 34: Future

 Next to the Fifth Street/Rice Avenue intersection is an at-grade railroad crossing that was the site of the 2015 Oxnard train derailment, which eventually led to one death and over 30 injuries.
 At the time it was the twelfth accident at the crossing in ten years.
 An overpass to allow Rice Avenue to pass over both Fifth Street and the tracks has been planned at that site for almost two decades, but funding had not been available in Ventura County for the estimated $35 million grade separation project.
 On July 12, 2023, the Ventura County Transportation Commission and the City of Oxnard received $15 million in state funding to build the overpass.
 As of February 2025, $134.5 million has been invested in the project.
 Construction started on March 19, and is estimated to be completed in December 2029.
-Caltrans had already relinquished the portion of SR 1 in Oxnard along Oxnard Boulevard in 2014, and the plan is then for SR 1 to be re-routed onto that segment of Rice Avenue, which would then officially connect the highway with SR 34 again.
+Caltrans had already relinquished control of the portion of SR 1 in Oxnard along Oxnard Boulevard in 2014, planning to re-route SR 1 onto that segment of Rice Avenue, officially connecting the highway with SR 34 again.

 According to the 2017 Caltrans District 7 Transportation Concept Report for State Route 34, the highway is on the list of routes recommended for relinquishment.